-NRCS recognizes Treasury accounts 12X4368, the Damage Assessment and Restoration Revolving Fund, and 12X8210, Miscellaneous Contributed Funds, as funds from dedicated collections in compliance with SFFAS 43, Funds from Dedicated Collections.
+NRCS recognizes Treasury accounts 12X4368, the Damage Assessment and Restoration Revolving Fund, and 12X8210, Miscellaneous Contributed Funds, as funds from dedicated collections in compliance with SFFAS No. 27, Identifying and Reporting Earmarked Funds.
 Funds from dedicated collections are financed by specifically identified revenues which remain available over time.
 Financial information for these funds are presented separately in accordance with federal reporting requirements.